 Foster Kinship facilitates the kinship licensing training classes “Caring for Our Own” for the Department of Family Services.
-The five required classes are three hours long and taken over five weeks.
+The five required classes are three hours long and taken over five weeks for a total of 15 hours.
 Classes are held at the Foster Kinship offices located at 4344 W Cheyenne, 89032.
 Childcare can be provided.
-Registration must be done through the DFS kinship licensing, ICPC, or adoption worker.
-Call (702) 546-9988 to get started.
+Registration must be done through by your DFS kinship licensing, ICPC, or adoption worker.
+Call the DFS Kinship Licensing Training Unit at (702) 455-7409 to get started.

 Car Seat and CPR/First Aid Education Classes

 Each class is offered three times a month and is free for kinship caregivers who have an open case with CPS.
 To register, call 702-546-9988.
 In partnership with Foster Change, we also offer classes for foster parents and kinship caregivers who are not going though the licensing process once a month.